1TSHARUKA/Emotional_Interruption_Analysis/README.md

 <a href="https://mccourt.georgetown.edu/">Georgetown University, McCourt School of Public Policy</a>.
 </p>

-We gratefully acknowledge the original authors for publicly sharing their data and code, which made this replication possible.
-We also appreciate Professor Nejla Asimovic for her invaluable guidance and support throughout the project.
+I gratefully acknowledge the original authors for publicly sharing their data and code, which made this replication possible.
+I also appreciate Professor Nejla Asimovic<a href="mailto:na1040@georgetown.edu">na1040@georgetown.edu</a></li> for her invaluable guidance and support throughout the project.

 <ul>
   <li><strong>Tian Tong</strong> - <a href="mailto:yt583@georgetown.edu">yt583@georgetown.edu</a></li>